 This is a public offering of securities of Flight Safety Technologies, Inc. Our securities are being offered in units, each unit consisting of two shares of our common stock and one public warrant to purchase one share of our common stock.
 The public warrants will trade only as a part of a unit for 30 days following the effective date of this prospectus unless the representative of the underwriters determines that separate trading of the public warrants should occur earlier.
 Each public warrant will entitle its owner to purchase one share of our common stock for \$ per share.
-Each public warrant may be exercised at any time after 30 days from the effective date of this prospectus and thereafter for five years after the effective date of this prospectus unless we have redeemed them.
-At any time after the last reported sales price per share of our common stock as reported by the principal exchange or trading market on which our common stock trades equals or exceeds for five consecutive trading days, we may redeem some or all of the public warrants that have not been exercised prior to the redemption date by giving 30 days' prior written notice and paying \$0.25 per warrant.
+Each public warrant may be exercised at any time after 30 days from the effective date of this prospectus unless we have redeemed them.
+At any time after the last reported sales price per share of our common stock as reported by the principal exchange or trading market on which our common stock trades equals or exceeds \$ for five consecutive trading days, we may redeem some or all of the public warrants that have not been exercised prior to the redemption date by giving 30 days' prior written notice and paying \$0.25 per warrant.